Man With A Golden Heart! Salman Khan Visits School Children Just A Day After His Release

 They Scream For Ice Cream

-It's so hot in Mumbai and Salman Khan along with the school children ate ice cream to cool themselves down.
+It's so hot in Mumbai and Salman Khan along with the school children enjoyed ice creams.

 Experiencing The Love & Warmth

-Salman Khan was greeted by everyone at the school and the staff were welcoming and delighted that he chose their school.
+Salman Khan was greeted by everyone at the school and the staff were delighted that he chose their school.

 Children Are Like God

-We all know how much Salman Khan loves children and he doesn't miss a single chance to to be with them, folks!
+We all know how much Salman Khan loves children and he doesn't miss a single chance to be with them, folks!

 Speaking A Few Words